Large Hexagonal Martaban Jar

 • Good condition, no cracks or accidents.
 On the neck, an overglaze casting.

-• Provenance: Estate Claude de Marteau
+• Provenance: Estate of Claude de Marteau.
+Sold with certificate of provenance.

 • H 76 cm Diameter 55 cm